Anshika2022960/api_s3_snowflake_airflow/README.md

 This project helped demonstrate important data engineering concepts such as:

-building an API-based ingestion pipeline
+- Fuilding an API-based ingestion pipeline

-storing raw data in cloud object storage
+- Storing raw data in cloud object storage

-using Snowpipe for automated ingestion
+- Using Snowpipe for automated ingestion

-designing staging and target layers
+- Designing staging and target layers

-performing practical data cleaning
+- Performing practical data cleaning

-handling null and duplicate values
+- Handling null and duplicate values

-preparing analytics-ready datasets
+- preparing analytics-ready datasets

 ## 🚧 Challenges Faced
-Null password values
+- Null password values

-Some records from the API contained missing password values, which required replacement using COALESCE() or filtering logic.
+- Some records from the API contained missing password values, which required replacement using COALESCE() or filtering logic CASE WHEN.

-Duplicate emails
+- Duplicate emails

-Multiple records shared the same email ID, so deduplication logic had to be implemented using ROW_NUMBER().
+- Multiple records shared the same email ID, so deduplication logic had to be implemented using ROW_NUMBER().

-Data quality validation
+- Data quality validation

-Raw API data cannot be directly trusted.
+- Raw API data cannot be directly trusted.
 Validation checks are necessary before loading into the final warehouse table.

 ## ✅ Outcome

-After implementing this pipeline:
+- After implementing this pipeline:

-data was successfully extracted from the Random Users API
+- data was successfully extracted from the Random Users API

-raw records were stored in AWS S3
+- raw records were stored in AWS S3

-Snowpipe ingested the files into Snowflake
+- Snowpipe ingested the files into Snowflake

-null password values were handled
+- null password values were handled

-duplicate emails were removed
+- duplicate emails were removed

-clean user data was loaded into the final target table
+- clean user data was loaded into the final target table

 ## 📌 Key Features

-Automated API extraction
+- Automated API extraction

-Cloud storage using AWS S3
+- Cloud storage using AWS S3

-Snowflake data warehousing
+- Snowflake data warehousing

-Snowpipe auto-ingestion
+- Snowpipe auto-ingestion

-Airflow scheduling and orchestration
+- Airflow scheduling and orchestration

-Null handling for password field
+- Null handling for password field

-Deduplication based on email
+- Deduplication based on email

-Final clean target table for analytics
+- Final clean target table for analytics

 ## 🚀 Future Improvements

-Possible next enhancements:
+- Possible next enhancements:

-add data quality checks using Great Expectations
+- add data quality checks using Great Expectations

-use dbt for transformations
+- use dbt for transformations

-add logging and monitoring in Airflow
+- add logging and monitoring in Airflow

-implement incremental load tracking
+- implement incremental load tracking

-create Power BI or Tableau dashboard on top of Snowflake
+- create Power BI or Tableau dashboard on top of Snowflak

+Automated ELT pipeline using Random Users API, AWS S3, Snowflake, Snowpipe, and Airflow with data cleaning for null passwords and duplicate emails.